Scott Sanders (director): Black Dynamite

 Black Dynamite premiered at the 2009 Sundance Film Festival and was picked up for distribution by Sony Pictures Entertainment for worldwide distribution.
 Scott Sanders directed the film and co-wrote the screenplay along with its star Michael Jai White and Byron Minns.
 One critic described Black Dynamite as, "Scott Saunders' wickedly silly '70s-style blaxploitation spoof…that's intentionally and often delightfully shlocky; not to mention murky-looking as if its been sitting on shelf for a few decades."

 In addition to Sundance, Black Dynamite appeared in many film festivals throughout 2009, including Seattle International, Tribeca, Karlovy Vary International, Munich, Edinburgh International, Copenhagen Film Festival, Melbourne International, and Deauville American.
 At the 2009 Seattle International Film Festival, Black Dynamite won the 2009 Golden Space Needle Award for Best Film.
 Black Dynamite was released by Sony Pictures on October 16, 2009.

 Sanders and others adapted Black Dynamite as an animated series for the Cartoon Network's Adult Swim.
 The animated Black Dynamite ran for two seasons from 2012 to 2014.

 Aztec Warrior

-In 2012, Sanders directed the comedy-action film, Aztec Warrior, starring Luis Guzman as a washed-up Lucha Libre wrestler who comes out of retirement The script was co-written by Sanders and Don Handfield, based on a story.
-Aztec Warrior was expected to be released in 2013, but "details on the Lionsgate project have been mum: production got underway in June of 2012, there is no release date and not much news in the in what should have been its year of release.".
-The film was finally released in 2016.
+In 2012, Sanders directed the comedy-action film Aztec Warrior starring Luis Guzman as a washed-up Lucha Libre wrestler who comes out of retirement.
+The script was co-written by Sanders and Don Handfield, based on a story.
+Aztec Warrior was expected to be released in 2013, but "details on the Lionsgate project have been mum: production got underway in June of 2012, there is no release date and not much news in the in what should have been its year of release."

-Personal
+Personal life

 Sanders lives in Los Angeles, California.
 In addition to writing and directing, he is also a popular Los Angeles DJ, spinning under the name Suckapunch.